 23rd Jan – LONDON: Independent Bookseller event at HarperCollins

 5th February- LONDON: An evening with C.L.
 Taylor, Karen M McManus (One of Us Is Lying) and Emily Barr (The One Memory of Flora Banks).
 6.30pm, Waterstones Piccadilly.

 Order tickets here

 17th March – GLASGOW: Aye Write festival, Mitchell Library, 1pm: How to write a psychological thriller, C.L.
 Taylor masterclass.
 Tickets available here: Aye Write website SOLD OUT

 17th March – GLASGOW: Aye Write festival, Mitchell Library, 8pm: These Bloody Islands with Anna Mazzola (The Story Keeper) & Douglas Skelton (Thunder Bay).
 Tickets available here: Aye Write website

 6-7th April – DENMARK, The Crime Book Festival, Krimimessen (details to be confirmed)

 Monday 8th April – LIVERPOOL, Waterstones Liverpool with Luca Veste.
-Time TBC.
-Tickets available soon
+18:30.
+Tickets available from Waterstones

 Tuesday 9th April – BIRMINGHAM, Waterstones Birmingham with Gillian McAllister.
 18:30 start.
 Tickets available from Waterstones

-Wednesday 10th April – NOTTINGHAM, Waterstones Nottingham with TBC.
-Time TBC.
-Tickets available soon.
+Wednesday 10th April – NOTTINGHAM, Waterstones Nottingham with Fiona Cummins.
+Time 18:30 start.
+Tickets available from Waterstones

 Friday 12th April – BRISTOL, Foyles Bristol with Emily Koch.
 19.30-21.00.
 Tickets available from Eventbrite